Rebranding: how does it impact fuel pricing?

 The value of branding

-To answer the latter question, we first must assess the value branding brings to a fuel retail network.
-The short answer is: it depends.
-A stronger or weaker brand can impact everything from market perception, customer loyalty, volume, and profit.
+To address the question, we first must assess the value branding brings to a fuel retail network.
+The short answer is ‘it depends’.
+A stronger or weaker brand can impact factors across market perception, customer loyalty, volume, and profit.
 And these nuances are driven by local market conditions, customer behavior, and the unique characteristics of the brand in each market.

-Bigger, international brands already have established roots and loyalty in the market, which is important for some retailers and consumers.
+Bigger, international brands often have established roots and loyalty in the market, which is important for some retailers and consumers.
 Smaller, regional brands can be less established and can sometimes take on the brand of the convenience chain, which has its own value.
+Some fuel brands resonate more with ‘petrolheads’, because of a perception of a superior product.

 Does a rebrand drive market change?